romanvm/WsgiBoostServer/Compilation.rst

     $ python3.6 setup.py build --boost-headers="$HOME/boost" --boost-libs="$HOME/boost/stage/lib"

   The ``--boost-headers=`` and ``--boost-libs=`` options must point to actual folders where Boost header files and libraries are located.
-  Note that you must use the same Python version that was used to build Boost.Python library.

 - Install WsgiBoostServer::